 Which Home Renovations Are Worth Your Time and Money?

-From this mindset, you might think the more updates you make, the higher the value of the home, right?
+As the home seller, you might think the more updates you make, the higher the value of the home, right?
 Wrong.

 The golden rule for updates is to pay attention to your potential return on investment at all times by following the principle of conformity and not over-improving beyond what your neighbors have updated.
-Beyond that, investments in priority order are to focus on the kitchen first and then the master bathroom."
+Beyond that, investments in priority order are to focus on the kitchen first and then the master bathroom.

 With this in mind, here are few high return-on-investment updates you might want to make in your home.

 The kitchen is the focal point of the home.
 Your family spends most of their time in this area and, more often than not, the kitchen is where you will entertain your guests.
-Putting money into remodeling your kitchen appliances, cupboards, countertops and flooring will pay for itself.
+Putting money into remodeling your kitchen appliances, cupboards, counter tops and flooring will pay for itself.

 MilitaryByOwner guest blogger and Brand Manager of Superior Shade, Jeff Caldwell, shares in his article 4 Easy Updates to Attract Renters and Keep Your Family Happy, that "a minor kitchen remodel brings a 98% return on investment if you sell, and you will see that it also makes the home more appealing to potential future renters."

 3) Home Maintenance Upgrades

-While those home renovations have a high return on investment, any remodeling project that doesn't pay for itself is not worth putting the money into.
+Any remodeling project that doesn't pay for itself is not worth putting the money into.
 Take a look around your neighborhood to get an idea of the standard.
 If your renovation puts you far out of your neighbors' standard, you will lose your money and gain little value.
 Over-improving will make selling your home painful.

-2) Bells and whistles.
-If you're wanting to update every room in your home to make your home like new, think again.
-If you're located in an older, more developed neighborhood, chances are that, when it's time to sell, the people interested in looking at your home are those willing to buy an older home and make a few of their own modifications.
-If your home leaves little room for that and your asking price is listed high for your area, they will keep looking.
-If homebuyers want a bells and whistles house, they're likely to search for a new home.
-Understand your home’s limitations and embrace them.
+If you're wanting to update every room in your home to make it like new, think again.
+If you're located in an older, more developed neighborhood, chances are that, when it's time to sell, the people interested in looking at your home are those willing to buy an older home and make a few of their own modifications (because who doesn’t like to personalize their space?).

 Before you begin your next renovation project, consider it thoroughly.
 Are you remodeling for comfort, to modify your home, or for resale value?
 You may be doing it for the wrong reasons.
 Consider the probability of your return on investment and start your renovation from there.